How to Fix a Limp Christmas Cactus — For Bright and Flourishing Festive Foliage This Winter

 A Christmas cactus makes a great contemporary twist on traditional festive foliage.
 If you're bored of poinsettias, these plants provide beautiful pink blooms that brighten up any space, but only when your cactus is in good health.

-With its green stems and unusual pink flowers, the Christmas cactus can make a real statement in your home, but limp, lackluster leaves are the reality for many of us.
-If this sounds familiar, you're forgiven - there's no denying that houseplant care is difficult this time of year - but the good news is, the Christmas cactus makes a great houseplant for beginners.
+With the right Christmas cactus care, this plant can make a real statement in your home, but limp, lackluster leaves are the reality for many of us.
+If this sounds familiar, you're forgiven — there's no denying that houseplant care is difficult this time of year — but the good news is, the Christmas cactus makes a great houseplant for beginners.

 Thankfully, there are plant experts out there who know how to provide the necessary care to keep these plants happy and healthy for flourishing festive foliage throughout the season.
 We spoke to some of them to get their top tips on how to turn a limp, lifeless-looking cactus into a glorious display of festive decor in no time at all.